 Problem-solving skills are essential for any freelance programmer, as they are the ones responsible for creating, deploying, managing programs, and everything that falls under it.

 A good web developer is able to quickly identify the cause of an issue and to solve it efficiently.
 This can be anything from a bug within an existing code to dealing with a scalability problem.

 The STAR (Situation, Task, Action, Result) interview strategy is a great way to test their practical problem-solving skills.
 This technique gives you an idea not only on the knowledge of the candidate but also on how they react to roadblocks and if they have overcome similar development issues in the past.

 Every certification, project, and skill highlighted on a candidate’s CV gives you a more complete picture of their logical, analytical mindset.

-In the fast-paced digital world, being one of the first is always important to get ahead.
-For programmers, this means they need to be up-to-date with the latest design and UI trends.
+In the fast-paced digital world, being one of the first is always important to stand out from the crowd.
+For a freelance programmer, this means he needs to be up-to-date with the latest design and UI trends.
 After all, there is no point in catching up with the competition only to have your design or program be outdated in a couple of months.

 This is why testing for specific on-the-job skills is important to find the right candidate who will most effectively contribute to your company’s specific needs and goals.